joanlopez/php-glovo-api/README.md

 * Add HttpRequester tests with a mocked client and check the given url's
 * Refactor response to model (duplicate code)
+* Allow isolated passwords for customers (now same as description)

 ## Credits